Mindgames55/Memory-game/README.md

 ## Acknowledgements
 * [Good-Ware](https://www.flaticon.com/authors/good-ware) - Images used on the back on every cards
 * [Twitter](https://www.flaticon.com/authors/twitter) - Icons used on animation
+* [Roundicons](https://www.flaticon.com/authors/roundicons) - Images used on the front of every card

 ## Author